HMS Jupiter (1895)

 HMS Jupiter was a Majestic-class pre-dreadnought battleship of the Royal Navy.
 Commissioned in 1897, she was assigned to the Channel Fleet until 1905.
 After a refit, she was temporarily put in reserve before returning to service with the Channel Fleet in September 1905.
 In 1908 and rendered obsolete by the emergence of the dreadnought type of battleships, she once again returned to the reserve, this time with the Home Fleet.
 After another refit, she had a spell as a gunnery training ship in 1912.

-Following the outbreak of World War I, Jupiter served with the Channel Fleet and then as a guard ship on the River Tyne.
+Following the outbreak of the First World War, Jupiter served with the Channel Fleet and then as a guard ship on the River Tyne.
 She was dispatched to Russia in February 1915 to serve as an icebreaker, clearing a route to Arkhangelsk while the regular icebreaker was undergoing a refit.
 She underwent her own refit later in 1915 and once completed, was transferred to the Suez Canal Patrol.
 She returned to England late 1916, and spent the remainder of the war based at Devonport.
 She was scrapped in 1920.